Randwick Public School

 Support Programs

-As well as having a School Counsellor, Youth Worker and SLSOs we have other support programs in place for our students.
+As well as having a School Counsellor, Wellbeing Officer and SLSOs we have other support programs in place for our students.

 • Theragames: The SLSOs work with small groups of identified students during recess and lunch times using theragame activities which support students with social, emotional and behavioural issues.

-• ILPS: Individual Learning Plans (ILPS) supports a wide range of students with additional learning and support needs.
+• PLSPs: Personalised Learning and Support Plans (PLSPs) supports a wide range of students with additional learning and support needs.
 Personalised learning and support is underpinned by evidence of four key elements or areas of activity:

 • The assessed individual education needs of the student